uetke/website_content/blog/python/03_HDF5_python.rst

       dset = f.create_dataset("default", (1000,))
       dset[10:20] = arr[50:60]

-The first couple lines are the same as before, with the exception of the ``create_dataset``.
+The first couple of lines are the same as before, with the exception of ``create_dataset``.
 We don't append data when creating it, we just create an empty dataset able to hold up to 1000 elements.
-With the same logic as before, when we read specific elements from the dataset, we are actually writing to disk when we assign values to specific elements of the ``dset`` variable.
-In the example above we are assigning values just to a subset of the array, the indexes from 10 to 19.
+With the same logic as before, when we read specific elements from the dataset, we are actually writing to disk only when we assign values to specific elements of the ``dset`` variable.
+In the example above we are assigning values just to a subset of the array, the indexes 10 to 19.

 .. warning:: It is not entirely true that you write to disk when you assign values to a dataset.
 The precise moment depends on several factors, including the state of the operating system.
 If the program closes too early, it may happen that not everything was written.
 It is very important to always use the ``close()`` method, and in case you write in stages, you can also use ``flush()`` in order to force the writing.
 Using ``with`` prevents a lot of writing issues.